sajjad-hm/VIO-HAR/README.md

 * `vins_result_no_loop.csv`
 * `vins_result_loop.csv`

-Where you will find timestamp, trajectory XYZ value also, rotation XYZ and a scealer vector.
+Where you will find timestamp, trajectory XYZ value also, rotation XYZ and a scealer value.